zhuowei/RaspberryJuice/README.md

  - port: 4711 - the default tcp port can be changed in config.yml
  - location: RELATIVE - determine whether locations are RELATIVE to the spawn point (default like pi) or ABSOLUTE
+ - hitclick: RIGHT - determine whether hit events are triggered by LEFT clicks, RIGHT clicks or BOTH

 ## Libraries